joewalker/gcli/docs/index.md

   making sure that it stays in sync with the Requisition.
 - ``Completer`` updates a div that is located behind the input field and used to display completion advice and hint highlights.
 It is stored in inputter.js.
-- ``Popup`` is responsible for containing the popup hints that are displayed above the command line.
-Typically Popup contains a Hinter and a RequestsView although these are not both required.
-Popup itself is optional, and isn't planned for use in the first release of GCLI in Firefox.
+- ``Display`` is responsible for containing the popup hints that are displayed above the command line.
+Typically Display contains a Hinter and a RequestsView although these are not both required.
+Display itself is optional, and isn't planned for use in the first release of GCLI in Firefox.
 - ``Hinter`` Is used to display input hints.
 It shows either a Menu or an ArgFetch component depending on the state of the Requisition